mtolly/onyx/haskell/README.md

     for Xbox 360, PlayStation 3, and PlayStation 2

     * Import from `MAIN.HDR`, `main_xbox.hdr`, or `main_ps3.hdr`.
-    * PS2 ISOs can also be imported directly.
-If you extract it yourself, use something like Apache3 to get the 2nd layer of the dual layer discs, as most programs do not support this.
+    * Xbox 360 and PS2 ISOs can also be imported directly.
+If extracting a PS2 disc yourself, use something like Apache3 to get the 2nd layer of the dual layer discs, as most programs do not support this.

   * Rock Band 4 PlayStation 4 extracted files
     (tentative support, may not work for everything)